dpim/dpim.github.io/projects.md

 categories: projects
 ---

 I enjoy hacking on side projects and bringing my ideas to life.
-Every project teaches me something new.
+Every project teaches me something new

 Here are a few things I've built: